tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## For everyone
-Anyone can register Layer2Candidate for RollupConfig registered in L1BridgeRegistry.
-When registering Layer2Candidate, you must deposit more than the minimum deposit into the operator account, so you must also provide a ton equivalent to the minimum deposit.
+Anyone can register CandidateAddOn for RollupConfig registered in L1BridgeRegistry.
+When registering CandidateAddOn, you must deposit more than the minimum deposit into the operator account, so you must also provide a ton equivalent to the minimum deposit.
 Based on the current service standard, at least 1000.1 TON must be provided.
-Operator, Layer2Candidate, and Coinage contracts are created through the ‘registerLayer2Candidate’ function.
+Operator, CandidateAddOn, and Coinage contracts are created through the ‘registerCandidateAddOn’ function.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/3-2.png"
-         alt="Register Layer2Candidate" width=500 ></center>
+         alt="Register CandidateAddOn" width=500 ></center>
     <figcaption> </figcaption>
 </figure>

-## For staker in Layer2Candidate
+## For staker in CandidateAddOn

-Users who have staked on Layer2Candidate can perform the function of withdrawing the staking amount and simultaneously depositing the withdrawn amount into the corresponding Layer2 through the WithdrawAndDepositL2 function.
+Users who have staked on CandidateAddOn can perform the function of withdrawing the staking amount and simultaneously depositing the withdrawn amount into the corresponding Layer2 through the WithdrawAndDepositL2 function.
 At this time, when withdrawing the staking amount, withdrawal and L2 deposit are made immediately without waiting time.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/3-3.png"